samyeyo/LuaRT/README.md

 - Build Windows desktop or console applications with Lua.
 - Lightweight with no other dependencies
 - Develop in Lua, C programming knowledge is not needed
-- Batteries included : UTF8 strings, sockets, GUI, files, ZIP, compression...
+- Batteries included : UTF8 strings, sockets, GUI, compression, audio, graphics...

 #### Complete development environment
 - rtc: a Lua script to executable compiler
 - QuickRT: a powerful Lua REPL
-- LuaRT Studio: a Lua/LuaRT IDE for Windows to develop and debug Lua desktop/console applications
+- LuaRT Studio: a Lua/LuaRT IDE for Windows to develop and debug desktop/console applications

 ## :small_blue_diamond:Installation